 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-As I mentioned in the preview I shared earlier in the week, I’m excited to be hosting today’s holiday sides Sunday Supper.
 There are a few sides that are pretty much always going to be on our table, with cranberry sauce being at the top of the list, but I do mix things up as well.
-Hosting today was the perfect excuse to try something new.
-This acorn squash and Brussel sprout side dish is so easy and tasty, with a wonderful sweet-savory mix, I wish I’d made it sooner.
+Recently, I've been playing around with trying something new.
+This acorn squash and Brussel sprout side dish is so easy and tasty, with a wonderful sweet-savory mix, I wish I'd made it sooner.

 The Holiday side checklist

 While I do like trying new sides, I still kind of have a few criteria I tend to stick to.
 I love things that are roasted, so they will always be higher up in my list.
 Seasonal vegetables, such as roots, are perfect for this time of year so any excuse to build them in is good.

 A little sweet and savory combined is also something that feels so fitting for the Holiday season (as I have included previously in my rutabaga, bacon and date stuffing and Jerusalem artichoke and persimmon stuffing).